 The title says it all.
 I love, love Piddix on Etsy and using Corinna's collage sheets.
 You know the gazillion, cute little acrylic pendant necklaces?
 This is one thing I know of that are made using her pretties.
 She sells both modern and vintage digital prints.

 I was first introduced to Corinna in an Etsy virtual lab class when she was talking about quitting your day job to sell on Etsy.
 Are you kidding me?
 And I found out she knows!
 How would you like to have more than 15k 100% positive feedback on Etsy?
-(That's 15,000 happy purchases.)
+(That's 15,000 happy purchases, updated: 18,500.)
 After the class, I immediately went and purchased a couple of cute vintage Santa Christmas prints (that I did not need and had no idea what to do with them) LOVE THEM.

 So this is all you need to know about Corinna to check out her store.
 Oh one more thing: She is one of the top 10 handmade sellers on Etsy.
 And trust me, it isn't just making digital prints, listing and sending via email.
 Anyone can do that.
 Her set-up is remarkable.
 Her resources, customer service, personal auto response emails, FAQs - are all customized to work perfectly with her craft.
 (Can you tell I am impressed?)